piazzesiNiccolo/ASE/domande.md

 8. What is the effect of docker build/run/commit?
 What is Docker Compose?

-   Docker build build a new image based on a specification written in a Dockerfile.
+   Docker build builds	2 a new image based on a specification written in a Dockerfile.
 Docker run execute a command in a new container created on the basis of a specified image, using the default comand in the image (if exists) when a command is not provided.
 Commit creates a new image based on a container change to the image that it was built on.

 **Software testing**